 Missouri House OKs boycott on companies boycotting Israel

-JEFFERSON CITY, Mo.
-(AP) _ The Missouri House is advancing a proposal to ban public contractors from protesting Israel.
+JEFFERSON CITY, Mo. – The Missouri House is advancing a proposal to ban public contractors from protesting Israel.

 House lawmakers gave the bill initial approval in a voice vote Tuesday.
 If enacted, it would prohibit state and local governments from contracting with companies boycotting Israel.